mGalarnyk/DSGO_IntroductionScikitLearn/README.md

 # Introduction to Scikit-Learn

 This was for a Data Science Go (DSGO) Virtual Workshop on October 25, 2020.
-Hopefully the video will be posted.
+[Video Here](https://youtu.be/FFKMk6mcJlM)

 ## Agenda